 Participants need to consistently demonstrate respect to all faculty/staff, fellow students, and property.
+Participants may not receive more than 2 referrals, with consequences, within a ten week marking period to maintain eligibility.

-What if one (or more) of the components to the code is not achieved?
+What if one (or more) of the components to the code is not achieved?How will a student be determined as ineligible through academic standards?

-A student will become ineligible if they are failing one or more courses and are below a seventy (70%) average for a marking period or
+A student will become ineligible if they are failing one or more courses and are below a seventy (70%) average for a marking period.

-In the event a student becomes ineligible to participate in extra-curricular activities due to falling below a seventy (70%) overall average on a Report Card (if they are failing one or more courses), the student will become eligible to participate when he/she is:
+In the event a student becomes ineligible to participate in extraco-curricular activities due to falling below a seventy (70%) overall average on a Report Card (if they are failing one or more courses), the student will become eligible to participate when he/she is:

-• Passing all classes at the five week Progress Report

-Has passed all classes on Report Card
+- Passing all classes at the five week Progress Report - Has passed all classes on Report Card or

-or